getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 Voila!

-One other thing to note is that you do have to set another ingress permit from your swarm cluster in Carina into your ObjectRocket redis instance.
+One other thing to note is that you do have to set another ingress permit from your swarm cluster in Carina into your ObjectRocket Redis instance.
 As mentioned, its firewalled off by default.
 You can grab the IPv4 egress IP of your Carina cluster via a `docker info`.
 Taking that IPv4 address to the ObjectRocket control panel to permit access into your hosted Redis instance should be all you need to have your Hubot instance talking to ObjectRocket-hosted redis-brain!

 ## `make` All The Things!